Seattle-Computing-Resourcing/scr-learning/learning/cpp/whileloops.md

     //execute code
 }
 ```
-If you want to exit early in a while loop, there are two main ways to skip parts of the code in the main block.
+If you want to early exit a for loop or a while loop, there are two main ways to skip parts of the code in the main block.
 The keyword break creates an early exit and skips the rest of the loop, and the keyword continue skips the rest of the iteration and moves to the next iteration.
 ```cpp
 //break
 int i = 0;